Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Discussions

 \section{Discussions}

 Our evaluation using Video-MME has revealed several critical insights into the current MLLMs and highlighted areas for future improvement.
-Here, we further discuss potential future directions.
+In this section, we provide more discussions on potential future directions.

 \paragraph{\textit{Improving Long Context Modeling Capabilities of MLLMs.}} One of the significant challenges identified in our evaluation is the decline in performance as video duration increases.
-For open-source models, the restricted input frames can become an information bottleneck for understanding the full content of long videos.
-Innovative approaches to context extension, both architectural and infrastructural, are essential.
+For open-source models, the restricted input frames can become an information bottleneck for understanding the full content of long videos, which advocates for innovative approaches of both architectural and infrastructural context extension.
 For instance, exploring techniques like ring attention~\citep{liu2023ring}, as investigated by large world models~\citep{liu2023world}, and training-free context extension methods could be beneficial~\citep{an2024chunkllama}.
 Additionally, developing architectures such as a temporal Q-Former to adaptively identify key frames in the video or compress video tokens to reduce computational overhead based on the questions posed is also worth exploring~\citep{timechat,dai2023instructblip}.
-In essence, improving long context modeling ability is crucial for the next generation of MLLMs to understand long sequential world dynamics effectively.
+In essence, improving long context modeling ability is crucial for the next generation of MLLMs to understand long sequential world dynamics.